stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   One of the Marsh daughters was a repellent, reptilian-looking woman who wore an excess of weird jewellery clearly of the same exotic tradition as that to which the strange tiara belonged.
 My informant had noticed it many times, and had heard it spoken of as coming from some secret hoard, either of pirates or of daemons.
-The clergymen&mdash;or priests, or whatever they were called nowadays&mdash;also wore this kind of ornament as a head-dress; but one seldom caught glimpses of them.
+The clergymen--or priests, or whatever they were called nowadays--also wore this kind of ornament as a head-dress; but one seldom caught glimpses of them.
 Other specimens the youth had not seen, though many were rumoured to exist around Innsmouth.

-  The Marshes, together with the other three gently bred families of the town&mdash;the Waites, the Gilmans, and the Eliots&mdash;were all very retiring.
+  The Marshes, together with the other three gently bred families of the town--the Waites, the Gilmans, and the Eliots--were all very retiring.
 They lived in immense houses along Washington Street, and several were reputed to harbour in concealment certain living kinsfolk whose personal aspect forbade public view, and whose deaths had been reported and recorded.

-  Warning me that many of the street signs were down, the youth drew for my benefit a rough but ample and painstaking sketch map of the town&rsquo;s salient features.
-After a moment&rsquo;s study I felt sure that it would be of great help, and pocketed it with profuse thanks.
+  Warning me that many of the street signs were down, the youth drew for my benefit a rough but ample and painstaking sketch map of the town's salient features.
+After a moment's study I felt sure that it would be of great help, and pocketed it with profuse thanks.
 Disliking the dinginess of the single restaurant I had seen, I bought a fair supply of cheese crackers and ginger wafers to serve as a lunch later on.
-My programme, I decided, would be to thread the principal streets, talk with any non-natives I might encounter, and catch the eight o&rsquo;clock coach for Arkham.
+My programme, I decided, would be to thread the principal streets, talk with any non-natives I might encounter, and catch the eight o'clock coach for Arkham.
 The town, I could see, formed a significant and exaggerated example of communal decay; but being no sociologist I would limit my serious observations to the field of architecture.

-  Thus I began my systematic though half-bewildered tour of Innsmouth&rsquo;s narrow, shadow-blighted ways.
+  Thus I began my systematic though half-bewildered tour of Innsmouth's narrow, shadow-blighted ways.
 Crossing the bridge and turning toward the roar of the lower falls, I passed close to the Marsh refinery, which seemed oddly free from the noise of industry.
 This building stood on the steep river bluff near a bridge and an open confluence of streets which